A deeper look into Google’s Terms of Service, and what it means for imagery you’ve contributed to Google Street View.

 This means they can use your images, and make them available for other to use within their terms.

 You are probably aware that anyone can embed any Google Street View image on a website, like I’ve done above, free of charge.
-If not, this post explains how to.

 Google also charges customers who want to use a larger volume of Google Street View photos.
 This includes access to all published Google Street View photos.
 Pricing varies, but starts at $7.00 USD for every 1000 images requested.
 Correct April 2020.